u-boot/u-boot/doc/driver-model/design.rst

 The alias resolves to the same string in this case, but this version is easier to read.

-Device sequence numbers are resolved when a device is probed.
-Before then the sequence number is only a request which may or may not be honoured, depending on what other devices have been probed.
-However the numbering is entirely under the control of the board author so a conflict is generally an error.
+Device sequence numbers are resolved when a device is bound and the number does not change for the life of the device.

+There are some situations where the uclass must allocate sequence numbers, since a strictly increase sequence (with devicetree nodes bound first) is not suitable.
+An example of this is the PCI bus.
+In this case, you can set the uclass DM_UC_FLAG_NO_AUTO_SEQ flag.
+With this flag set, only devices with an alias will be assigned a number by driver model.
+The rest is left to the uclass to sort out, e.g. when enumerating the bus.

+Note that changing the sequence number for a device (e.g. in a driver) is not permitted.
+If it is felt to be necessary, ask on the mailing list.

 Bus Drivers
 -----------